 The breath, or prana, is a vital part of yoga as it connects the mind to the present moment.
-When we’re focused on the air coming into and out of the body, our mind is less likely to wander, allowing us to fully integrate into the asana and that particular moment.
-Prana also allows us to delve deeper into each pose, exploring areas where we thought we were unable to reach.
+When focusing on the air coming in and out during breathing exercises, our mind is less likely to wander.
+Prana also allows us to delve deeper into each pose, exploring areas we thought unable to reach.

 For example, when you’re practicing a forward fold, we can use the inhale to lengthen the spine and create space, while using the exhale to move slowly into the space we created, even if it’s a fraction of a centimeter.
 Poses are not static and using the breath allows us to feel the pose.
 When we hold the breath, we block the prana, or the energy (because without breath our body will shut down), to our lungs and cells.

-Besides integrating the breath into each asana as well as the movement between each asana, we can practice pranayama, or control of the breath.
+Besides integrating the breath into each asana as well as the movement between each asana, we can practice pranayama, or control of the breath, during breathing exercises.
 Pranayama exercises are an important part of any yoga practice, whether you’re fully concentrating on the breath throughout your practice or practicing pranayama.

 Below are three breathing exercises that will help you explore the benefits of moving and focusing on the breath.